-^{© 2018} Grant Thornton UAE - All rights reserved.
-"Grant Thornton" refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+[&]quot;Grant Thornton" refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 GTL and the member firms are not a worldwide partnership.
 GTL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTL does not provide services to clients.
-GTL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or amissions.
+GTL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.

-Independent Auditor's Report To the Shareholders of Al Dhafra Insurance Company P.S.C.
+Independent Auditor's Report

+To the Shareholders of Al Dhafra Insurance Company P.S.C.

-Report on the Financial Statements (continued)
+Report on the Audit of the Financial Statements (continued)